Smith College: Portsmouth and Aubigny, Louise-Renée de Kéroualle, Duchess of, 1649-1734. [Contract] (1684 Jun. 2) (MiscMS 586)

 This Donation had needs be confirmed by the last Will of the Donatrix, which may prevent those future disputes which would inevitably follow in case she dyed intestate, or that any endevours should be used to Annull this Donation

-'Tis true the Droit d'Aubein can neuer be Wrested so Farre, as to bee made use of in this Case, where the Donatrix is a Naturall Subject of france (tho' otherwise it hath Overthrown the most solemne Contracts & Treaties too,) Yet, there being a Clause in the Donation /whereby
+'Tis true the Droit d`Aubein can neuer be Wrested so Farre, as to bee made use of in this Case, where the Donatrix is a Naturall Subject of france (tho' otherwise it hath Overthrown the most solemne Contracts & Treaties too,) Yet, there being a Clause in the Donation /whereby

-Last edit over 1 year ago by Stephen
+Last edit about 2 years ago by Stephen

 Displaying pages 1 - 5 of 10 in total